 CBD is a substance found in cannabis that has potential therapeutic value, with little or no psychoactive properties.

-It is important to note that products such as Sativex are not CBD products (refer Prescribing cannabis-based products).
+This change to the control of CBD products is in response to advice the Government received from the Expert Advisory Committee on Drugs.
+It is important to note that medicinal cannabis products such as Sativex are not CBD products (refer Prescribing cannabis-based products).

 Bringing CBD products into New Zealand

 No individual may leave or enter New Zealand with illicit cannabis, even if they have been diagnosed by a medical or nurse practitioner as requiring palliation.
 You can travel with 1 months’ supply of controlled drugs (eg, Sativex) or 3 months’ supply of prescription medicines (eg CBD products) provided you are able to show they have been lawfully supplied to you.

 For further information on bringing medicines containing controlled drugs (eg Sativex) into New Zealand read Bringing medicines into New Zealand.

 For further information on bringing medicines (eg CBD products) into New Zealand, refer to Medsafe’s website:

 Pharmacies, authorised prescribers and licensed wholesalers of medicines are able to import CBD products, and are not required to have an import licence under the Misuse of Drugs Act.